croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 In this episode we'll break the "blog" portion of our code out into a Blueprint.

+### ? - Errror Handlers

+Use the `error_handler` decorator to create a 404 handler.
+(This one might be better for the "Intermediate Flask" episode where we create a non-static web application)

+### ? - Generating URLs

+This episode will cover writing URL generators for Frozen.

+---

+## Chapter 4 Deployment and Conclusion

 ### ? - Deployment (website)

 Use fabric to deploy to S3 and/or Github Pages.